Donut-Mod-Team/donut-mod/documentation/tibco_user_guide.md

 Please note that this Mod for TIBCO Spotfire® is not supported through support.tibco.com.
 In the event of issues or to get help or to suggest enhancements, please post in the TIBCO Community Wiki here: https://community.tibco.com/wiki

+For further assistance with the mod, feel free to visit the teams website where the mod is discussed in further detail.
+You can find the website for the Donut Mod here: https://donut-mod-team.github.io/

 ## More information about TIBCO Spotfire® Mods
 - [Spotfire® Mods on the TIBCO Community Exchange](https://community.tibco.com/exchange): A safe and trusted place to discover ready-to-use mods
 - [Spotfire® Mods Developer Documentation](https://tibcosoftware.github.io/spotfire-mods/docs/):  Introduction and tutorials for mods developers